 You get that light vinegar flavor by simply boiling the sliced potatoes in a mixture of water and vinegar.
 Of course you can add less vinegar to reduce it.
 But I recommend you stick to the recipe for the best result.

 The ratio below between the water and vinegar is just perfect for me!
-And I’ve never heard anyone complaint at my dinner table about the potatoes being too strong in flavor.
+And I have never heard anyone complaint at my dinner table about the potatoes being too strong in flavor.

 Do you love comfort food potato recipes?

 Then also check out my creamy French dauphinoise potatoes au gratin!
 A classic I serve a lot, no matter what season it is.